-Disorders in the liver function can be detected with the help of biochemical blood test.
-Also, following techniques help to diagnose liver cancer:
+Deteriorations in the liver function can be detected with the help of biochemical blood test.
+The following techniques help to diagnose liver cancer:

-Blood level of α-fetoprotein is checked for the screening diagnostics.
-Analysis is done every six months for the people in the risk group for the liver cancer.
+Blood level of α-fetoprotein is examined for the screening diagnostics.
+The analysis is performed every six months for the people in the risk group for the liver cancer.

-Basic method of treatment is surgery.
-During the procedure surgeon removes liver tissues, where tumor formation was detected.
-Radical surgical treatment requires removing no less than 2 cm of healthy, unchanged tissues.
+Basic method of treatment is a surgical one.
+Liver tissue with tumor formation is removed.
+Radical surgical treatment requires removing no less than 2 cm of nearby healthy, unchanged tissues.

 Volume of the intervention depends on: